-Across the West Country, thousands of people have fallen silent to remember those killed in action.
+Across the West and West Country people have fallen silent to remember the Fallen on Armistice Day.

 A thousand poppies have been planted by students at Devizes School.

 Each poppy has a special message written on it.

 Every year the students come together as a community to remember those who've played a part in Wars past and present.